Last Updated on

 The local beer was much better here than in the neighbouring countries with the Red Panda being my favourite.

 Bhutan also makes its own whisky and wine.
 Just like the beer, the whisky quality also surprised me.
-The local whisky, Highland, Special Courier and K5 (by far the most expensive) are really good.
+The local whisky, Highland, Special Courier and K5 (by far the most expensive) are delicious.
 Scotland watch out!

 Is Bhutan worth the Money?

 Yes!
-I have now been to every country in Asia, and I can easily say from my own experience, that the land of the Thunder Dragon is very special.
+I have now been to every country in Asia, and I can easily say from my own experience, that the land of the Thunder Dragon is extraordinary.

 Yes, it’s expensive.
 My two week trip to Bhutan actually cost me about the same as my three month trip to India earlier this year.